 S17 Crime and Disorder This report has no implications for S17 Crime and Disorder.
 Health and Well Being This report has no implications for the Council's Health and Well Being agenda.
 Carbon Impact There are no carbon impact implications in this report.
 Diversity There are no specific implications for the Council's diversity agenda.
 Wards Affected All Wards.
 Groups Affected All Groups.
-Budget and Policy Framework This report must be considered by Council.
-Key Decision This is not an executive decision.
+Budget and Policy Framework This is not an Executive decision Key Decision This is not an Executive decision.
 Urgent Decision For the purposes of call in this report is not an urgent decision.

-One Darlington: Perfectly This report has no particular implications for Placed the sustainable Community Strategy.
+One Darlington: Perfectly Placed This report has no particular implications for the sustainable Community Strategy.
 Efficiency The report refers to actions taken to reduce costs and manage risks.
-Impact on Looked After This report does not impact on Looked After Children and Care Leavers Children or Care Leavers
+Impact on Looked After Children and Care Leavers This report does not impact on Looked After Children or Care Leavers